filipe-silva/FireflyIII.Net/generated/docs/BudgetsApi.md

 <a id="listattachmentbybudget"></a>
 # **ListAttachmentByBudget**
-> AttachmentArray ListAttachmentByBudget (int id, int? page = null)
+> AttachmentArray ListAttachmentByBudget (string id, int? page = null)

 Lists all attachments of a budget.